 Lastly, although the shutters in these cameras are rated for a whopping half a million actuations, further reducing the need to use the mechanical shutter will increase the lifespan of the camera.

 1/400 flash sync.
-Most modern cameras have a flash sync speed of 1/200 (maybe 1/250), so being able to shoot with flash at 1/400 (without engaging power-sucking High-Speed Sync) means you have more control over how much ambient light contributes to the exposure.
+Most modern cameras have a flash sync speed of 1/200 (maybe 1/250), so being able to shoot with flash at 1/400 (without engaging the power-sucking High-Speed Sync feature of the flash) means you have more control over how much ambient light contributes to the exposure.
 And if you’re shooting in APS-C crop mode, maximum sync speed is 1/500!